 Then, opportunity knocked again in late 2016 when the old Harbert post office building became available.
 We loved the area, and we saw this as our chance to become a part of this vibrant community.
 By then, Reinhard had joined the business.

 What was your connection to southwest Michigan?

-We had bought a weekend cottage in Sawyer in 2008 and spent a lot of time in Harbor Country.
+We had bought a weekend cottage in Sawyer in 2008 and spent a lot of time on the Lake Michigan shore.
 We fell in love with the area’s unique businesses and started making friends here.
 That’s how we found the storefront in Harbert.
 In 2018, we became full-time Michigan residents.